What is copyright?

 Copying for personal research or private study

-The copying of limted amounts of any published text for the purposes of non-commercial research or private study is permitted under UK copyright law.
+The copying of limited amounts of any published text for the purposes of non-commercial research or private study is permitted under UK copyright law.
 This must however be copying for personal use.

 The concept 'fair dealing' covers copying for personal use as it does for quotation for publication.
 Again, the extent of the copying is crucial.
 In practice the library community has assumed rule of thumb guidelines on fair dealing that correspond to the CLA Higher Education copying licence limits, i.e. no more than one article from an issue of a journal, or one chapter from a book.

-Changes to UK copyright law introduced in 2014 also mean that limited amounts of sound recordings, films or broadcasts can also be copied for non-commercial research or private study.
+Changes to UK copyright law introduced in 2014 also mean that limited amounts of sound recordings, films or broadcasts from any source can be copied for non-commercial research or private study.
 The concept of 'fair dealing' still applies, which would certainly exclude the possibility of copying whole works.

 Library copying (and inter-library loans)